vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 tion II, it is said to be Ceylon

-for its sbrige of Siva, Vidc I.G.I. vol. but that may refer to the river as
+for its sbrige of Śiva, Vidc I.G.I. vol. but that may refer to the river as

 23 p 249 well, E I XX at p 23 (Nāgar.
 Taranda or Tarantula- (a duarapala of junikonda Ios ), Br III 13.
 24 and Kuru.setra) V 83, 15, P 1.
 27.92 25, Raghuvansa IV 49-50 show that (reads 'Taranda), Vām 22.00.
 Vide pearls were found there